 The first scene is actors A and B, in a location within the small town given by the audience, for instance “bakers”.

-The second scene is actors B and C, also with location given by audience.
+The second scene is actors B and C, also with location given by audience, for instance “museum”.

-Once each location has been visited once we then start again and revisit each location, but it’s move on in time.
+Once each location has been visited once we then start again and revisit each location, but it’s moved on in time.

 Then we go back around for one last round.